ChickPhilA/ChickPhilA/README.md

 Projects:

-* 💭 Future/Prospective Projects: Personal Portfolio, Word Bomb(?)
+* 💭 Future/Prospective Projects:
+  * Personal Portfolio
+      * A website that exhibits my academic experience, prowess and skills, and my projects.
+  * Word Bomb
+      * A 2-player VS game where players must type in a word associated with a given topic before the timer runs out.

 📧 For professional opportunities/inquiries, please email me at pmanio@uci.edu or maniophillipe@gmail.com